StreetSupport/gmhan/content/about/_index.md

     across homelessness and interconnected issues within Greater Manchester.

-    Members are anyone interested in taking a more active role in the organisation of the GMHAN and in strengthening a community development approach to ending homelessness.
+    Members include anyone interested in taking a more active role in the organisation of the GMHAN and in strengthening a community development approach to ending homelessness.